 If you’re more a dive bar person, head to Lynnhaven Pub in Virginia Beach for quick bites and a hundred beer options.
 Or try SpaceBar in Falls Church, which offers dozens of grilled cheese choices for the adventurous kid in you.
 For more classic pub food, opt for Spring House Tavern in Woodstock.
 It was voted best restaurant, bartender, steak and burger in Woodstock 2016, so you know, enough said.

 Mom & Pop/Classic Spots

 Just like Mom or Dad used to make it!
-Except that you don't have to set the table or wash the dishes afterwards, making these classic mom & pop spots even quicker.
+Except that you don’t have to set the table or wash the dishes afterward, making these classic mom & pop spots even quicker.

 Searching for a new from-scratch brunch spot to impress those out-of-town friends?
 Bluegrass Grill & Bakery in Charlottesville is truly obsessed with all things brunch.
 To get your eggs and bacon fix, look no further.